garfieldnate/garfieldnate.github.io/GOTCHA.md

 ## JSX

 Using the comment shortcut (cmd-/) in VS code doesn't comment JSX in astro components!
-Put's in `//`, which doesn't work.
+Puts in `//`, which doesn't work.

 ## CSS